deathworlders/online/content/books/deathworlders/chapter-06-taking-back-sky.md

 "Would you, when the galactic news is full of members of your species being thrown out of the airlock?"

-"Look we weren't going to do *that*.
-We were just going to...you know, evict her.
+"Look we weren't going to do *that.* We were just going to...you know, evict her.
 Give her a little ship and some nutrient spheres and point her towards a nice Class Eleven somewhere.
 She's from a Class Twelve, right?
 She should have no problem surviving there."

 Kirk issued the equivalent of a frustrated sigh.
 Like all Rrrrtktktkp'ch, he was fond of his Vz'ktk cousins, but they really were as dense as a bag of gold sometimes.